Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

 $\gamma$ radiations were detected by a 3''x3'' NaI(Tl) detector monitoring also any potential target losses.
 The detector was placed at a distance of 25 cm from the target at an angle of 90 degrees to the beam direction.

 A single energy spectrum measured by the scintillators and gated by ``multiplicity=2'' events in the DSSD detector, which means that both the electron and positron coming from the internal pair creation are detected in the same telescope, is shown in Fig.~\ref{fig:sume} for telescope~1.
-The figure clearly shows the transitions from the decay of the 17.6 MeV resonance state to the ground and first excited states in $^{8}$Be.
-The cosmic ray background was already subtracted from from that.
+Figure~\ref{fig:sume} clearly shows the transitions from the decay of the 17.6 MeV resonance state to the ground and first excited states in $^{8}$Be.
+The cosmic ray background was already subtracted from that.
+The energy resolution of the plastic scintillator at 17.6 MeV was extremely good (5.2\% FWHM), proving the very good light collection from the whole detector.
+The ‘’background” below the peak comes mostly from the wide (1.5 MeV) transition going to the first excited state of $^{8}$Be and from the tail of the 17.6 MeV transition.
+The energy resolution of the 6.05 MeV ($^{16}$O) peak is also good.

-In order to check the effective thickness of the targets, we measured the excitation function of $^8$Be via $^7$Li(p,$\gamma$)$^8$Be reaction by scanning the proton beam energies from 441 keV to 1300 keV.
-The events with multiplicity-2 in DSSD and measured energy in plastic larger than 10 MeV were counted, and their rate was plotted in Fig~\ref{fig:thickness}.

 \unskip